 - SPAN 301 Introduction to Text Analysis

-- Three courses at the 400-level, two of these courses must be taken on campus.
+- Three courses at the 400-level, two of these courses must be taken on campus and one must be from the following list:

 - A language proficiency examination (generally taken for the first time during the Spring Semester of the Junior year).